Watts and I

 So a few weekends ago I visited the Artists Village.
 I had done little research but knew it was a place which had artists studios, as viewing any art is usually fun I was looking forward to it, however what I found was quite profound.

 The place was beautifully organised with attention to detail.
-The idea a lot of money had been pumped into it from somewhere, which was pleasant and reassuring to know great thought, feeling and funds had been put into the place.
+The gallery, well lit and paintings shown to an exacting standard which was pleasant and reassuring to know great thought, feeling and funds had been put into the place.

 Sometimes in life there is a time and place, with the guidance of my ‘other half’ he usually hits the nail on the head.
 So beautiful was Watts work it almost made me feel it was made just for me.
 Beautiful colours (vibrant for date) of thick trailing paint, smudges of light against earthy browns and translucent aquamarine unearthly.